Service-based SLA monitoring with PRTG

 Success stories from our customers

-Companies around the world trust PRTG when it comes to ensuring the function of their IT systems.
+Companies around the world trust PRTG when it comes to ensuring that their IT systems run smoothly.

 “The challenge for large organizations is to successfully monitor tens of thousands of elements in real time, and ensure that they are performing well, without drowning in a flood of information.
 ITOps Board solves the problem by providing that essential consistency, especially since PRTG “oversees” other monitoring solutions in an overall merging of dashboards that organizes all the information, from the global level to the most granular.
 It's a real help in our ongoing quest for simplification.”